CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Craft 3 Pickaxe to deliver
 - **Rewards:** Unlock Ruins area
 - **Recommendations:** You want to continue on, yes?
 Here's the key!
 You can craft Pickaxes in Nabia's Dig Station.

+### Raina Surface Camp - Riza

+- **Location:** Riza Rivertown
+- **Raina Expedition Trail Route:** (open via Main Quest Highway Riza MQ6/Journey Upriver) • **Raina Surface Camp** • SurfaceC Energy Now, Tired Later • SwampL Wading Through & Onwards (1/2) • SwampL Twisted Treacherous Trails (2/2) • SacredS A Worthy Offering
+- **Type:** Battle
+- **Requirements:** Defeat 10 Yala and 5 Vota
+- **Rewards:** Unlock Raina Surface Camp
+- **Recommendations:** Do it!
+This area is a lot of fun, and a lot of water resources are marginally easier to grind in the Raina Expedition.

+### Rebuild the Dock - DFO

+- **Location:** Dark Forest Outpost
+- **Unlocked by:** Balance MQ5/The Water Calls
+- **Type:** Collection
+- **Requirements:** Collect 150 Wood, 50 Hardwood, 150 Rope, 50 Reinforced Rope, 25 Steel Bars, and 25 Stone Blocks
+- **Rewards:** Wardrobe: Dark Forest Skirt https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;dark&#95;forest&#95;skirt&#95;blue.png
+- **Recommendations:** ... it depends how much you like that skirt.
+It really is pretty.
+It's also better as a long-term goal than a short-term one, I think.
+And since it's a pure Collection quest, you don't need to be holding onto it in your Questbook to be able to work on it.

 ### Rebuild the Watering Hole - Gansu